devhausleipzigacademy/docker-sql-practice-3/README.md

 DATABASE_URL=postgresql://${POSTGRES_USER}:${POSTGRES_PASSWORD}@${POSTGRES_HOST}:${POSTGRES_PORT}/${POSTGRES_DB}?schema=public&connect_timeout=300
 ```
 - Run `docker-compose build` to build image for backend container (prisma DB client & express http server)
-- Run `docker-compose up -d` to spin up DB and backend containers
+- Run `docker-compose up -d` to spin up both DB and backend containers

-- The first time you run the containers, wait until they are fully running, then run `npm run migrate` and then `npm run seed` to ensure the DB is seeded with test data
+## Development Workflow
+For a cleaner development workflow experiennce, spin up only postgreSQL using the command `docker-compose start pgsql` and then run the command `npm run dev` to start a hot-reloading instance of the HTTP server directly in a shell.
+This will save you from having to rebuild the container the HTTP server would be running in every time you make changes.

 ## Changing the schemata
 When you change the Prisma models/DB schemata, you can simply rebuild the container.
 However, the data in the database/in the seed file may no longer match.
 You will have to update the seed file to match the changed models.